thalescpl-io/dke-service-setup/README.md

 Watch this small video ([link](https://youtu.be/45EN6CySi9c)) to setup all required resources:

 * New dedicated resource group (*luna-key-broker-demo*)
+* Management Linux
-* CentOS 7 (*management-linux*)
+  * CentOS 7 (officially supported platform)
+  *  Ubuntu (best efforts supported platform)
 * AKS cluster with ACR (*dke-cluster* and *dkerepository*)
   * *dkerepository* for ACR might be shown as taken, because this must be a unique name across Azure.
 If this is the case, just select another name (required changes will be noted in the guide later)
 * Windows 10 client (*dke-client*)

-#### Install required software on Ubuntu
+#### Install required software on Linux

-Follow the steps below or just copy-paste them into an open SSH-session on your Ubuntu Server:
+For installation on a Ubuntu Server, follow the steps below or just copy-paste them into an open SSH-session on your Ubuntu Server:

 ```shell
 # Change into your user's home directory